 Not to mention the fact that she spent the rest of the day without socks (no-show socks took on a whole new meaning).
 Talk about embarrassing.
 It was a long day of tucking her toes into the blanket and her quickly kicking it off, all while hoping people weren’t thinking I was a terrible mother.
 The good news is, if you do happen to forget anything, Disney has gift shops for clothes and Baby Care Centers in both parks for just about everything else.
 Thank you

 These Baby Care Centers are a LIFESAVER.
 Fully stocked with baby essentials for purchase, they provide a quiet, fairly private, space to nurse or pump.
-They have clean changing stations and potty-training sized toilets for big brother or sister.
+They have clean changing stations, potty-training sized toilets for big brother or sister, and an amazing set-up if you’re a cloth diapering momma!!
 They even have a waiting area for your hubby.
 Disney’s Baby Care Centers became a safe haven for Harley and me.
 A place to escape the crowds and the lines and just breathe.

 Since Disney is expensive enough without having to buy something you left at home, I’m here to help you avoid my Minnie Mouse mishaps.
 Here is a packing list for all you mommas planning a Disney trip.